Min-Max Connected Multiway Cut: Hardness Results

 \subsection{Extension Complexity}

 Even though we do not know whether the weighted min-max connected multiway cut problem is NP-hard on trees, now we give some hardness results that are closely related.
-In particular, in this section we show that the problem cannot be formulated as a polynomial size linear program using a natural encoding of the solutions.
 More precisely, we now show that a natural polytope associated with the problem has superpolynomial extension complexity.

 Let $P\subset \mathbb{R}^d$ be a polytope.
 A polytope $Q\subset\mathbb{R}^{d+r}$ is called an extended formulation if $P$ is a projection of $Q$.
 That is,

 The extension complexity of a polytope $P$ -- denoted by $\mathrm{xc}(P)$ -- is the smallest number of inequalities needed to describe any extended formulation of $P.$ A superpolynomial lower bound on the extension complexity of a polytope implies that one cannot obtain a polynomial size linear program to optimize a linear function over $P$ using auxiliary variables \cite{ConfortiCZ13, FioriniMPTW15}.
 This rules out a wide range of algorithms even though it does not completely rule out polynomial algorithms \cite{Rothvoss17}.